 First of all, the previously made working electrode was placed on a table in a position where the naphtol blue black complex compound was placed on top.
-Next, the counter electrode was then placed in front of the working electrode.
-Make sure there are no air bubbles in the $I_2$ in KI solution in the electrode.
-Afterwards, the clamping clips maintain the composition of the glass plate together.
-Then connect the DSSC series to a multimeter, with the positive (+) pole connected to the counter electrode and the negative (-) pole connected to the DSSC work electrode.
-Finally, determine the maximum voltage and current.
-The measurement takes place when the sun is present.
-The intensity of the sun's radiation is measured with a luxmeter [7].
+Next, the counter electrode was placed in front of the working electrode.
+Note that there should be no air bubbles in the I_2 in KI solution in the electrode.
+The clamping clips were properly arranged to maintain the composition of the glass plate together.
+Then the DSSC series were connected to a multimeter, with the positive (+) pole connected to the counter electrode and the negative (-) pole connected to the DSSC work electrode.
+Finally, the maximum voltage and current were determined.
+The measurement was taken place when the sun is present.
+The intensity of the sun's radiation was then measured with a luxmeter [7].